clicknium/clicknium-docs/doc/references/python/uielement/wait_property.md

     &emsp;**value[Required]**: str
         &emsp;&emsp; expected property value.
     &emsp;**timeout**: int
-        &emsp;&emsp; wait timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp; wait Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;bool, return True if the UI element exists and its property value is expected, otherwise return False.